spicata/mint-fresh-notes/pages/6 Articles/A Report on Nuclear Physics.md

 Gamma particles are extremely penetrating and can travel long distances, but they have a small ionsiation ability.

-### Relation between ionsiation, particle size, and ionsiaton ability
+### Relationship between ionsiation, particle size, and penetration

+Penetration is a particle's ability to *pass through* an object.
+In this regard, it is harder for a larger particle to navigate through a substance, whereas a smaller particle finds it easier.
+As particle size increases, penetration decreases.

+Highly ionising particles have a similar problem.
+Higher ionsiation ability would mean that the particle interacts with more matter with more energy.
+Thus, as ionisaiton ability increases, penetration decreases.

 ---